mvdom/mvdom/README.md

 `mvdom.push` and `mvdom.pull` work on a four step flow:

 1) First, the selector is used to select all of the dom element candidates for value extraction or injection.
 By default, we use the `".dx"` class selector, as class selection is much faster than any other attributes.
-Custom selector can be provided.
+A custom selector can be provided.
 2) Second, for each element candidate, mvdom extract the property path from the element, `name` attribute, or class name with the `dx-` prefix ('-' be translate to '.'), or with the html attribute `data-dx`. (see example above for an example of each).
 3) Third, it looks default and registered for the appropriate pusher or puller function to inject or extract the value.
 Default pushers/pullers support html form elements (input, textarea, checkbox, radio) and basic innerHTML set and get, but custom ones can be registered (and will take precedence) by specifying the element matching selector.
     + `d.pusher(selector, pusherFun(value){this /* dom element*/});` Register pusher function set a value to a matching dom element